romerogroup/pyprocar/docs/_sources/bands.rst.txt

 2. Spin projection
 ==================

 For collinear spin polarized and non-collinear spin calculations of DFT codes, PyProcar is able to plot the bands of each spin channel or direction separately.
 For the former case setting ``spin=0`` plots the unpolarized bands and ``spin=1`` plots the spin channels separately.

-For non-collinear spin calculations, spin=1,2,3 corresponds to spins oriented in :math:`S_x`, :math:`S_y` and :math:`S_z` directions respectively.
-Setting ``spin='st'`` plots the spin texture perpendicular in the plane (:math:`k_x`,:math:`k_y`) to each (:math:`k_x`,:math:`k_y`) vector.
+For non-collinear spin calculations, spin=0 plots the magnitude and spin=1,2,3 corresponds to spins oriented in :math:`S_x`, :math:`S_y` and :math:`S_z` directions respectively.
+Setting ``spin='st'`` plots the spin texture perpendicular in the plane (:math:`k_x`, :math:`k_y`) to each (:math:`k_x`,i :math:`k_y`) vector.
 This is useful for Rashba-like states in surfaces.
 For parametric plots such as spin, atom and orbitals, the user should set ``mode=`parametric'``. ``cmap`` refers to the matplotlib color map used for the parametric plotting and can be modified by using the same color maps used in matplotlib.

 Usage::